What do we mean by Early Help?

 -Understanding Children and Young Peoples Mental Health

-I would like to congratulate these parents on their massive achievement which I know has already helped
+I would like to congratulate these parents on their massive achievement.

 If any of you would like some more information about how to get signed up for one of Eagles courses then

-please come and see me as they will be enrolling for future courses again in the new year.
+please come and see me as they will be enrolling for future courses again in the next academic year.

 We currently have places available on two courses "Bounce Back" and "Magic Maths" starting in the next few weeks.

 Both are free and run for 6 weeks.

 Teacher contact with the parent is available each session